Meet “Jump Off A Cliff” Storyteller Emma Vrabel

 High school is hard enough, but for 14-year-old Emma Vrabel, who has albinism, moving cross-country and starting at a new school meant self-advocating all over again.
 On Friday, November 3, Emma will step onto the Oral Fixation stage and bring us along with her on her odyssey of discovery.

 Emma Vrabel is an avid reader, writer, listener, and performer.
 She first heard spoken word live about a year ago.
 Since then, performing and hearing spoken word stories and poetry has become one of the biggest elements of her life.
-Emma is a martial artist with 2 black belts.
+Emma is a martial artist with two black belts.
 She lives in Keller and is a freshman in high school.

 What would you name the autobiography of your life?
 You Won’t See Her Coming.
 Neither Will She.